What is Service-Led Growth?

 Old business models for software companies often have three distinct functions:

-The product (that once upon a time was sold as a one-time license fee and is now sold as some kind of subscription
+1. The product (that once upon a time was sold as a one-time license fee and is now sold as some kind of subscription)

-Professional services, often associated with product implementation, integrations and upgrades and occasionally as consulting in the relevant business domain (think of all the consulting services a company like IBM offers)
+2. Professional services, often associated with product implementation, integrations, and upgrades, and occasionally as consulting in the relevant business domain (think of all the consulting services a company like IBM offers)

 Product-led growth has transformed customer service into customer success and replaced license fees with subscriptions.
-The continuity that used to be built through the ongoing professional services needed to implement regular upgrades and to keep integrations functioning has been replaced by customer success teams that are accountable for renewals, up sell and cross sell and by data, data, data.
-The goal is to take humans out of the equation and to achieve friction-less growth.
+The continuity that used to be built through the ongoing professional services needed to implement regular upgrades and to keep integrations functioning has been replaced by customer success teams that are accountable for renewals, upsell, and cross-sell sell and by data, data, data.
+The goal is to take humans out of the equation and to achieve frictionless growth.

 The appeal of this approach to venture capitalists is obvious.
-It is capital intensive, and capital is that venture capitalists have to offer.
+It is capital-intensive, and capital is what venture capitalists have to offer.
 Companies that are able to execute on the product-led growth model will do extremely well.
 In a time when skilled staff are in short supply, it makes sense to make the best use of available talent by having it focused on the general rather than the specific.

 The key characteristics of product-led growth companies are as follows:

-Heavy investment in product experience to eliminate blocks to use
+2. Heavy investment in product experience to eliminate barriers to use

 Strategy consultants, McKinsey being the most famous and most successful, offer an alternative business model.
 Consulting companies excel at three things:

-Making sense of the confusion in the marketplace and guiding people to making decisions
+1. Making sense of the confusion in the marketplace and guiding people to make decisions

-Developing the formal frameworks need to scale advisory work so that junior consultants and new MBAs can do much of the work
+2. Developing the formal frameworks needed to scale advisory work so that junior consultants and new MBAs can do much of the work

-Building long term relationships with customers, including seeding former consultants into senior positions at clients
+3. Building long-term relationships with customers, including seeding former consultants into senior positions at clients

-Data that is used for just one customer or for generalized industry bench-marking (there is a missing middle)
+4. Data that is used for just one customer or for generalized industry benchmarking (there is a missing middle)

 Service-led growth is a blend of the product-led growth model with the strategy consulting model.